Open-Up/openup01_08/exam.md

  - Question 1 (2,5 pts): Write a command for modifiying html files of the current directory and its subfolder.
 You will change 3.0.0-beta5 string into 3.0.0-beta6 string in all these files.

+ - Question 2 (2,5 pts): Create a command sum the number of lines of files in the current directory

 Example output :

 ```